vinceskahan/v5wiki/owfs.md

 Use the corrections in StdCalibrate to calibrate raw data.

 The ow utilities owftpd, owhttpd, and owserver are part of the owfs package, not part of the weewx owfs extension.
 They might be helpful for debugging and diagnostics, but they do not need to be running and do not even need to be installed.

+If you do install the owserver, it can be used as an intermediary by specifying ' interface = localhost:4304 ' You may need to use this method if the pyownet module is installed, instead of the python-ow module (which may not always be available)

 Some sensors require a recent build of owfs.
 If your sensor is not recognized, try updating owfs or compile it yourself.